deep-finder/napari-exodeepfinder/docs/guide.rst

 Inference phase
 ---------------

-.. important:: This phase is only possible once DeepFinder has been trained, training does not happen in this plugin.
+.. important:: This phase is only possible once ExoDeepFinder has been trained, training does not happen in this plugin.

 Segmentation
 ++++++++++++
 The `Segmentation` widget serves as a graphical user interface to generate a segmentation map based on the trained DeepFinder model.
 You need to select the file containing the weights of the network and set other parameters.
-Those parameters are mostly explained here: https://deepfinder.readthedocs.io/en/latest/guide.html#segmentation.
+Those parameters are explained here: https://deepfinder.readthedocs.io/en/latest/guide.html#segmentation.

 .. important:: Be aware that this step might last several minutes and consume a lot of RAM and computing ressources
     (you can play with the patch size to optimize the segmentation time: